 From the creation of NATO in 1949 through the early 1970's, Soviet aggression was effectively deterred.
-The strength of Western economies, the vitality of our societies, the wisdom of our diplomacy, all contributed to Soviet restraint; but certainly the decisive factor must have been the countervailing power -- ultimately, military, and above all, nuclear power -- which the West was capable of bringing to bear in the defense of its interests.
+The strength of Western economies, the vitality of our societies, the wisdom of our diplomacy, all contributed to Soviet restraint; but certainly the decisive factor must have been the countervailing power -- ultimately, military power -- which the West was capable of bringing to bear in the defense of its interests.